dinbrca/devbay.net/site/sdk/guides/installation.md

 ## Versions

 Because each SDK is its own project they will be at different versions to one another.
 This is due to the fact that the eBay API services are not updated at the same time.
 Note also that the SDK versioning system does not follow the one used by the API.
-To help determine which version of a SDK you require there is a [complete list of each SDK, and the API version they support](https://github.com/davidtsadler/ebay-sdk/wiki/SDK-and-eBay-API-Versions) avilable.
+To help determine which version of a SDK you require there is a [complete list of each SDK, and the API version they support](https://github.com/davidtsadler/ebay-sdk/wiki/SDK-and-eBay-API-Versions) available.
 If during the development of your project you want to keep up with the latest changes you can specify `dev-master` as the version.

 {% highlight javascript %}
 {